OSHA’s Top 10 Violations for 2019

 Ladders: they're so common in work environments, there’s an entire month devoted to promoting how to use them properly, given that ladders are often developed differently depending on their function.
 OSHA standard 1926.1053 outlines what some of these general safety requirements include.

-Clarion Solution: Ascending steps or rungs come with risk, even when a few inches off the ground.
-You can communicate these potential dangers with Clarion’s slip, trip and fall safety signs.
+Clarion Safety Solution: Ascending steps or rungs come with risk, even when a few inches off the ground.
+You can communicate these potential dangers with Clarion Safety’s slip, trip and fall safety signs.

 Violation #7: Powered Industrial Trucks